Summer is here! And now is the time to make sure you are gaining new experiences.

-What are the most important factors to consider when evaluating internship and job offers?
+The most important factors to consider when evaluating internship are:

-- Company culture.
-Is the corporate culture a good fit for him or her?
+Company culture.
+Is the corporate culture a good fit?
 What does the company value?
 Does the mission align with their goals?
 Who will they be working with on a daily basis?
 What is their management style like?

-- Financial condition.
-How is the company doing in today’s tough economy?
+Financial condition.
+How is the company doing in today’s economy?
 Have there been significant layoffs or downsizing in the past?
 How will this affect your student’s future at the organization?

 - Location.
 Does the position require a long commute?
 What travel expenses will go along with the job?